St Margaret's School for Girls: The Boarding Houses, 1856-1989

 For 133 years, pupils boarded at the school.
 As the numbers of boarders grew, the school acquired 7, and later No 6 Queen's Gardens.
 At the junior boarding house, Canmore House, the children were allowed to keep pets and each boarder had a small piece of garden.

 With the coming of war in 1939, the boarding houses were evacuated to the country, for the greater safety of the children and because the school’s buildings were requisitioned.
 Glenbuchat, 40 miles from Aberdeen on Upper Donside, was the first place of refuge.
-Here was remoteness indeed, especially for those in Glenbuchat Lodge, where the main road was seven miles away; a horse-drawn sledge was needed to deliver the groceries in the snowy winter of 1939.
+Here was remoteness indeed, especially for those in Glenbuchat Lodge, where the main road was seven miles away; a horse-drawn sleigh was needed to deliver the groceries in the snowy winter of 1939.

 In autumn 1947, (following the sale of the Queen's Gardens properties) the School Council purchased Culter House, which became home to many boarders for 41 years.
 However, as the number of boarders declined, the decision was taken to discontinue boarding and sell Culter House.
 After 133 years of boarding, St Margaret's was once more a day school.